-As a millennial, an ex-physicist, and a gamer, it probably won’t come as a huge surprise that I LOVE keeping on top of new tech and gadgets – and I’m so excited to delve into how these are trickling into, and re-shaping, the wedding and events industry.
+As a millennial, an ex-physicist, and a gamer, it probably won’t come as a huge surprise that I LOVE keeping on top of new technology and gadgets – and I’m so excited to delve into how these are trickling into, and re-shaping, the wedding and events industry.
 Most of these topics are part of a larger, industry-wide trend, which is the concept of super-personalised, hand-crafted, bespoke, experiential weddings.
 That is, weddings in which the couple and their loved ones are treated to experiences way beyond what is expected and traditional – which are often nothing short of one-of-a-kind wow-factor features.
 It’s all about the desire for unique things.
 These are exactly the kinds of innovative, creative weddings that I adore working on, and it’s wonderful to see more couples put their own stamp on their day through the wonders of technology.

 I’ve chosen a few topics to think about in this space at the moment, including the rise of wedding-specific efficiency tools, digital printing, drones, projection mapping, and applications of virtual reality.
 The tech landscape is changing every day, and I’m certain that by the time I cover this blog topic again the list will have completely changed – which is, in no small part, the magic of living in the 21st century.

 Though us colour-coded-label-lovers are still putting up a good resistance, the days of clipboards and binders really are looking numbered.
 With so many fantastic digital tools for organising documents, both in website form and app form, there’s really no more excuse for anyone to end up looking at the non-latest version of the guest list PDF.
 When it comes to wedding planning, there are some exceptionally helpful apps out there for couples and for industry pros alike (Evernote, Dropbox, 17Hats, Asana, Dubsado, Trello, TopTablePlanner, and many more).
-Of course, all of this is in addition to the wonders that social media has done for wedding inspiration, supplier search, and photo sharing; for some thoughts on how to use social media mindfully and efficiently while planning your wedding, have a look at this blog post.
+Of course, all of this is in addition to the wonders that social media has done for wedding inspiration, supplier search, and photo sharing; for some thoughts on how to use technology and social media mindfully and efficiently while planning your wedding, have a look at this blog post.

 Though laser cutting and 3D printing are no longer “new”, it’s only now in their adolescent phase that we’ve seen companies expanding into more sophisticated applications for this in the wedding and events world.
 Your wedding can feature digitally printed and laser cut invitations – as you know – but did you know you can now print rings, wedding dresses, flower receptacles for your centerpieces, floral crowns, cake toppers, monogrammed napkin rings, cufflinks, and much more?
 Not only is all of this possible, it’s all very easily scalable to the kinds of quantities needed for weddings.
 We’ve even heard of pre-designed wedding cakes being digitally printed live during the wedding reception itself – which, I’m sure you’ll agree, is nothing short of extraordinary.